Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/understanding_gpt_history.md

 # Introduction

-This post is inspired by Andrej Karpathy's [makemore](https://github.com/karpathy/makemore) series.
-Unfortunately, as of the time of this writing, he hasn't updated this series in the last 6 months.
-In short, andrej is teaching us how the modern LLMs came to be, by going through the series of seminal papers that led to its formation - and andrej was kind enough to walk us through the details in his video series.
-But it has currently left a hole in our understanding.
-The series jumps straight from wave nets, to transformers and GPT and it leaves a lot to be filled.

-So as I go on my path to understand the history, I'd like this to fill the gap for anyone else who might be going through the same journey.
-	  I believe, andrej will eventually complete this series in terms of code, and when it does - it will be a far better source than this post will ever be.
-	  But, if you're like me, and looking for a crash-course on the various papers and the core concepts.
-Follow along:-
+In the ever-evolving field of NLP and Machine Learning, understanding the progression of techniques and models is crucial.
+Inspired by Andrej Karpathy's enlightening 'makemore' series, this post aims to dive deep into the key academic papers that shaped our current landscape of language models.
+From Recurrent Neural Networks (RNNs) to Transformers, let's demystify these complex concepts together.

+As of the time of this writing, Andrej hasn't updated his series in the last 6 months.
+This leaves a gap in our comprehension as the series jumps from WaveNets to Transformers and GPT.
+Hence, I'd like this blog to act as a bridge, filling the void for anyone on a similar journey of understanding.
+Rest assured, when Andrej completes his series, it will serve as a comprehensive resource.
+Meanwhile, let's delve into these transformative papers and core concepts.
+Ready?
+Let's get started!

 ## Papers NOT be going through

 The following papers are ones, that andrew has explained in a lot of detail in his make more lecture series on [YouTube](https://www.youtube.com/watch?v=PaCmpygFfXo) , and I would recommend anyone to go through the series - as its the best explanation I've seen so far.